-The McGowan Labor Government has identified the skills needed for Australia’s growing battery industries, which could create 35,000 jobs and contribute more than $7 billion to the national economy by 2030.
+The State Government has identified the skills needed for Australia’s growing battery industries, which could create 35,000 jobs and contribute more than $7 billion to the national economy by 2030.

-Prepared by the Future Battery Industries Cooperative Research Centre for South Metropolitan TAFE, the ‘Vocational skills gap assessment and workforce development plan’ identifies what new skills and knowledge are needed.
+Prepared for the Future Battery Industries Cooperative Research Centre by South Metropolitan TAFE, the ‘Vocational skills gap assessment and workforce development plan’ identifies what new skills and knowledge are needed.

 The plan found most skills needed by future battery industries are covered by current TAFE packages, but identified some new training units were required to cater for new jobs.
 These include:

 - skills to maintain automation systems;